scharlton2/modelviewer-mf6/docs/source/toolboxes.rst

 - The **Bounding Box** tab allows you to set the color of the bounding box.

+.. _overlay_toolbox:

+"""""""""""""""
+Overlay Toolbox
+"""""""""""""""

+The **Overlay** toolbox is used to import an :ref:`overlay <overlay>` contained in either an ESRI Shapefile or a DXF file.

+To import an overlay:

+1. If the **Overlay** toolbox is not visible, display it by clicking the **Toolbox** menu and selecting Overlay.
+2. Click the **File** tab.
+3. Select the **Type** of file (ESRI Shapefile or DXF file) to be imported.
+4. Click the **Browse** button and navigate to the file you want to import.
+Double click the file.
+5. Click the **Control** tab.
+6. Enter the following information:

+  * **X0** and **Y0** are the x and y coordinates in the overlay file (that is, the Shapefile or DXF file) of the point that coincides with the lower left corner of the grid, when the grid is viewed from directly above.
+  * **Scale** is the conversion factor that converts the length unit used in the overlay file to the length unit of the model grid.
+For example, if the overlay file data are in meters, and the grid is in feet, then "scale" should be 3.2808.
+  * **Angle** is the angle in degrees to rotate the overlay.
+A positive value cause rotation in the clockwise direction.

+7. Next, select either:

+  * **Flat** : The overlay is displayed on a flat plane, or
+  * **Drape** : The overlay is displayed on the top of the grid.

+8. If you select Flat then:

+  * Enter a value for **Elev**, which is the elevation (in length unit used by the grid) of the plane on which the overlay is displayed.
+  * If you check the **Trim** option, the overlay will be trimmed so that any portion outside the grid (when viewed from directly above) is removed.
+If you activate the subgrid (using the Grid Toolbox), then the overlay will be trimmed to the subgrid.
+  * If you uncheck the **Trim** option, the entire overlay will be displayed.
+(Even if you activate the subgrid, the overlay will not be trimmed.)

+9. If you select **Drape** then:

+  * The **Trim** option is automatically turned on and cannot be turned off.
+This is necessary because the program doesn't know how to drape the overlay for those portions outside the grid.
+Therefore, any portion of the overlay outside the grid (or subgrid) is removed.
+  * You may want to raise the overlay slightly above the top of the grid.
+This can be done by specifying the **drape gap**.
+When the drape gap is zero, the overlay is exactly on the top surface of the grid.
+If you set the drape gap to 1.5, the overlay is 1.5 length units (whatever length unit used in the model) above the top surface of the grid.
+(In solid display, the overlay should be slightly above the top of the grid so that the grid does not partially cover the overlay.)

+10. If desired, select **Crop**:

+  * If the you click the **Crop** option, portions of the overlay are removed so that the overlay appears only above the cropped solid.

+11. Click the **Apply** button.

+.. _solid_toolbox:

 """""""""""""
 Solid Toolbox
 """""""""""""

-The **Solid** toolbox controls the display of scalar data as a solid.
+The **Solid** toolbox controls the display of scalar data as a :ref:`solid <solid>`.

 - If the Solid toolbox is not visible, display it by clicking the **Toolbox** menu and selecting **Solid**.
-- To specify the coloring scheme, select one of the options: **Blocky**, **Smooth**, or **Banded**.
+- To specify the :ref:`coloring scheme <coloring_schemes>`, select one of the options: **Blocky**, **Smooth**, or **Banded**.
 (The Blocky coloring scheme is not available for finite-element models such as SUTRA.)
 - For the banded coloring scheme, you may set the number of color bands in the text box.
-- To apply thresholding:
+- To apply :ref:`thresholding <thresholding>`:

   * Check the Apply Threshold option.
   * Specify the minimum and maximum values of the threshold range.
   * Click **Apply**.

 - The **Full** button sets the minimum and maximum values of the threshold range respectively to the minimum and maximum values of the scalar data at the current time step.
-- To turn off thresholding, uncheck the **Apply Threshold** option.
+- To turn off :ref:`thresholding <thresholding>`, uncheck the **Apply Threshold** option.

+.. _isosurface_toolbox:

 """"""""""""""""""
 Isosurface Toolbox
 """"""""""""""""""

-The **Isosurface** toolbox is used to create isosurfaces.
+The **Isosurface** toolbox is used to create :ref:`isosurfaces <isosurface>`.

 - If the **Isosurface** toolbox is not visible, display it by clicking the **Toolbox** menu and selecting **Isosurface**.
 - The **Regular** tab allows you to create isosurfaces at scalar values uniformly spaced between a minimum and a maximum value.
 For example, if Min Value = 0, Max Value = 50, No. of Isosurfaces = 6, then isosurfaces will be created for scalar values of 0, 10, 20, 30, 40, and 50.
 - The **Custom** tab allows you to create isosurfaces for arbitrary scalar values.
 These values are shown in the list box on the right.

   * To add an isosurface, enter the scalar value in the text box on the left and click **Add**.
   * To delete an isosurface, select the scalar value in the list box on the right and click **Delete**.

+.. _vector_toolbox:

 """"""""""""""
 Vector Toolbox
 """"""""""""""

-The Vector toolbox controls the display of vector data.
+The Vector toolbox controls the :ref:`display of vector data <vector_data>`.

 - If the **Vector** toolbox is not visible, display it by clicking the **Toolbox** menu and selecting **Vector**.
 - Clicking **Default** will assign default settings to the selected tab.
 Default settings are given in parentheses below.